nharjes/nilsDev/README.md

 - 👋 Hi, I’m @nilsDev
-- 👀 I’m interested in Front-End
+- 👀 I’m interested in Front-End Stuff , Pizza and the NBA.
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on Front-End Stuff
 - 📫 How to reach me via Github